reedniv/AdShield/1.0/js/Readme.md

-AdsShield v 0.1 (Minified Version)
+AdShield v 0.1 (Minified Version)

-AdsShield is a click spam/bomb protection.
+AdShield is a click spam/bomb protection.

 How it works:
 The adsShield work by assumption.